 AILabPage defines Machine Learning in one simple line as below

-A focal point where business, data, emerging technologies meets experience, and decides to work together.
+A focal point where business, data, and emerging technologies meets experience, and decide to work together.

 The primary goal of machine learning (ml) is to build an automated data model for analytical reasons.
 The objective behind the goal is to build a system that learns from the data based on the applied algorithm.
 The output can be obtained by mapping output to input or detecting patterns/structure or learning by reward/punishment method.